 #2 Password Management in the Cloud: LastPass

-I’ve mentioned LastPass many times before in my Seriously Social News podcasts and in my 10 tips to make your computer more secure.
+I've mentioned LastPass many times before including in my 10 tips to make your computer more secure.
 LastPass is a cloud based password management system which I believe all businesses should consider for the following reasons:

 - It helps you and your team remember all your passwords